pipelight/pipelight/README.md

 Cli:

-- [ ] feat: add a tui interface
+- [ ] feat: add a tui interface with ratatui
+- [ ] feat: add a live view for processing pipelines

 Community:

-- [ ] feat: add a news page on Documentation website
+- [x] feat: add a news page on Documentation website
 - [ ] refactor: move out of discord